AviRahimov/Final_Project_CN/README.md

 ## Source Code

 The `src` directory contains the Python code required for generating different types of plots.
-The four Python files are dedicated to the CCDF plot, the PDF plots, and the time as a function of size plot.
+The four Python files are dedicated to the CCDF plot, the PDF plots, and the time as a function of the size plot.

 ## Contributing